-Keeping your VapCap clean is crucial to producing plenty of vapor with clean flavors.
-It’s also easy, thanks to DynaVap’s commitment to modular design and easily cleanable components.
+A clean VapCap dry herb vaporizer produces plenty of vapor with clean flavors.
+Luckily, VapCaps are easy to clean thanks to DynaVap’s commitment to modular design and simple components.
 You do need to break things down a little bit to clean everything out, but not to worry, it’s a relatively painless process with just a few simple steps.

 DynaVap Cleaning Guide: What you’ll need

-While you might be tempted to take isopropyl alcohol to the VapCap parts, DynaVap recommends not using the chemical to clean your parts.
-That said, if you find your VapCap needs a really deep cleaning, the metal parts can be soaked in isopropyl alcohol briefly, just make sure to rinse them thoroughly and give them plenty of time to dry after.
+While you might be tempted to take isopropyl alcohol to the VapCap parts, DynaVap recommends against it.
+That said, if you find your VapCap is really gunked up, the metal parts can be soaked in isopropyl alcohol briefly, just make sure to rinse them thoroughly and give them plenty of time to dry after.

 In most cases, hot, soapy water or any safe cleaning solution will do the trick just fine.
 You’ll want some kind of container to soak the pieces in -- the tube your VapCap came in will work great.
 If you have a VapCap M, you can also just drop it in the silverware basket in your dishwasher.